sukoneck/resume/index.md

 <br />

    * Intermediate HTML, Intermediate SCSS,Intermediate CSS, Intermediate Typescript.
-   * **Tip: Remember every language here is *FAIR GAME*, if you don't feel comfortable coding in it, do not include it.
-It is all about *DEPTH* of knowledge not *BREADTH* of knowledge**
+   * Tip: If you don't feel comfortable coding in it, do not include it.
+It is all about *DEPTH* of knowledge not *BREADTH* of knowledge
-   * **Tip: You don't have to classify information as beginner,intermediate, advanced.
-You can also use years experience as well.**
+   * Tip: You don't have to classify information as beginner,intermediate, advanced.
+You can also use years experience as well.